 radio & heli to give you a rock solid RF link regardless...

-The shorter the EM wavelength, the more energy it has.
-Higher energy wavelengths beginning somewhere in the mid ultra-violet out to Gamma wavelengths are classified as ionizing radiation.
+The shorter the EM wavelength (higher frequency), the more energy it has.
+Higher energy wavelengths beginning somewhere in the ultra-violet out to Gamma wavelengths are classified as ionizing radiation.
 You know, radioactive.

 These very short, high energy EM waves have enough energy to strip electrons from atoms, and are therefore damaging (dose dependent) to meat servos (humans).